Medical Marijuana and Mesothelioma

 The country’s attitude toward medical marijuana began to shift in the late 1970s.
 In 1978, the National Institute on Drug Abuse (NIDA) supplied seven patients with marijuana after their physicians applied for the Expanded Access (Compassionate Use) program.

 In 1991, 53% of oncologists agreed that marijuana should be available by prescription and 66% said it helped cancer patients treat the side effects of chemotherapy.

 The New England Journal of Medicine published an editorial calling for the rescheduling of marijuana in 1997, and in 2008 the American College of Physicians stated that it supported non-smoked THC.
 The organization also called for exemption from criminal prosecution for patients.

 After California legalized the drug in 1996, other states followed.
 Presently, 33 states, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands have legalized medical marijuana.

 Recreational marijuana became legal to purchase in Colorado and Washington in 2014.
-Since then, the District of Columbia and six other states, including Alaska, California, Nevada, Oregon, Maine and Massachusetts have enacted recreational laws.
+Since then, the District of Columbia and six other states, including Alaska, California, Nevada, Oregon, Maine, Nevada, and Massachusetts have enacted recreational laws.